Chestnut Cranberry Linzer Cookies

 Ingredients

-• Orange Blossom Water or Orange Extract – 1 teaspoon
+• 1/2 tsp Orange Blossom Water or Vanilla Extract

 Instructions

-• Bring to a slow simmer.
-Simmer until the liquids reduce and the consistency thickens.
-Cool.
-Remove the spices in the infuser.
-Puree.
+Bring to a slow simmer.
+Simmer until the liquids reduce and the consistency thickens, about 15-minutes.

-• Unused jam can be stored in fridge for a week or frozen.
+Unused jam can be stored in an airtight container in the fridge for a week, or frozen.

 •